rajnagani31/Theory-Consepts/DRF/04_pegination.md

     this pagination will work with limit and off set

-    limit = how many result you want (page size) offset = how many result to skip before startting
+    limit = how many result you want (page size)

+    offset = how many result to skip after startting

     exmple :
-        you have 100 users in database and you request with limit=10&offset=20 the API will return 10 users from th starting 21stuser (becuse offset skip 20 records)
+        you have 100 users in database and you request with limit=10&offset=20

+        the API will return 10 users from the starting 21stuser (becuse offset skip 20 records)

 3. CursorPagination